"""Ordinance Decision Tree Graph setup functions"""

 "{feature} or `null` if there was no such value. "

-"As before, focus only on setbacks specifically for systems that "
+"As before, focus only on setbacks that would apply for "

 "{SUMMARY_PROMPT} {SECTION_PROMPT}"